equinor/fusion-bmt/README.md

 ## Deploy

-We have 3 different environments in use; dev, pr, test and prod.
+We have 3 different environments in use; dev, test and prod.
 Dev is the environment that runs when pushing to master.
-Pr, test and prod will run when pushing to the specific branches.
+Test and prod will run when pushing to the specific branches.
 Dev and Pr will only deploy to Radix environment, but Test and Prod will deploy the frontend to both Radix and Fusion.